RayHightower/RayHightower.com/_posts/2015-10-05-windycityrails-2015-recap.markdown

 comments: true
 categories: [ Community ]
 ---
-What an adventure… WindyCityRails 2015 achieved record attendance and the feedback has been amazing.
+What an adventure… WindyCityRails 2015 achieved record attendance.
+Feedback has been amazing.
 Thank you speakers, sponsors, and attendees for making everything happen so well!

 Here’s a 2-minute video recap of WindyCityRails 2015: